President and Chief Executive Officer

 Wesley Children’s Hospital

-She and her husband, Corey, have two sons and a daughter.
+She and her husband, Chris, have a son and two daughters.

 Vice President of Surgical Services